fivetran/terraform-provider-fivetran/docs/resources/connector.md

 ### Required

-- `config` - The connector setup configuration.
-The format is specific for each connector. (see [below for nested schema](#nestedblock--config))
-- `group_id` - The unique identifier for the group within the Fivetran system.
-- `pause_after_trial` - Specifies whether the connector should be paused after the free trial period has ended.
-- `paused` - Specifies whether the connector is paused.
 - `destination_schema` - The connector destination schema configuration.
 Defines connector schema identity in destination. (see [below for nested schema](#nestedblock--schema))
+- `group_id` - The unique identifier for the group within the Fivetran system.
 - `service` - The name for the connector type within the Fivetran system.
-- `sync_frequency` - The connector sync frequency in minutes.
-The supported values are: `5`, `15`, `30`, `60`, `120`, `180`, `360`, `480`, `720`, `1440`.

 ### Optional
+- `config` - The connector setup configuration.
+The format is specific for each connector. (see [below for nested schema](#nestedblock--config))
 - `auth` - The connector authorization settings.
 Can be used to authorize a connector using your external client credentials.
 The format is specific for each connector. (see [below for nested schema](#nestedblock--auth))
-- `daily_sync_time` - Defines the sync start time when the sync frequency is already set or being set by the current request to 1440.
-It can be specified in one hour increments starting from 00:00 to 23:00.
-If not specified, we will use the baseline sync start time.
-This parameter has no effect on the 0 to 60 minutes offset used to determine the actual sync start time.
 - `run_setup_tests` - Specifies whether the setup tests should be run automatically.
 - `trust_certificates` - Specifies whether we should trust the certificate automatically.
 Applicable only for database connectors.
 - `trust_fingerprints` - Specifies whether we should trust the SSH fingerprint automatically.
 Applicable only for database connectors.